sarthakparajuly-human/anysongnightcore/README.md

 # anysongnightcore
-A Simple minimal program created in python that helps to add cover arts and convert the audio file you have into NightCore, Note : Use the songs and files under your own risk , any songs or music is not provided and We Do not condone PIRACY 🎵 One-Click Nightcore Converter
+A Simple minimal program created in python that helps to add cover arts and convert the audio file you have into NightCore,

+Note : Use the songs and files under your own risk , any songs or music are not  and I Do not condone PIRACY.
+🎵 One-Click Nightcore Converter
 Transform any song into Nightcore instantly - just download and run!
 No installation or technical skills needed.
 Perfect for anime fans and music creators.